GLCNI/celestia-node-scripts/multi-network/payforblob/datagenerator/README.md

 # random data generator for PayForBlob transactions
-this sub-script downloads a random hex encoded data generator based on go, creates an binary executable file to be called anytime to create random data for payforblob txs
+this sub-script downloads a random hex encoded data generator based on go, creates a binary executable file to be called anytime to create random data for payforblob PFB TXs

+for hex encoded data `datagenerator.sh`

+for base64 encoded `data datagenerator-base64.sh`

 ## what it does

+**datagenerator.sh**
 creates a directory `datagenerator` for go files and binary

 Initializes a new Go module